 - Other types of reads, such as stale reads, also pick a timestamp to read at (but the timestamp may be in the past).

 Note that reads do not acquire any locks in read-only transactions.
 And because reads can potentially be served by any up-to-date replica of a given split, the read throughput of the system is potentially very high.
 If the client is able to tolerate reads that are at least ten seconds stale, read throughput can be even higher.
-Because the leader typically updates the replicas with the latest safe timestamp every ten seconds, reads at a stale timestamp can avoid step 3.b.
+Because the leader typically updates the replicas with the latest safe timestamp every ten seconds, reads at a stale timestamp may avoid an extra RPC to the leader.

 Traditionally, designers of distributed database systems have found that strong transactional guarantees are expensive, because of all the cross-machine communication that is required.
 With Spanner, we have focused on reducing the cost of transactions in order to make them feasible at scale and despite distribution.
 A key reason this works is TrueTime, which reduces cross-machine communication for many types of coordination.
 Beyond that, careful engineering and performance tuning has resulted in a system that is highly performant even while providing strong guarantees.
 Within Google, we have found this has made it significantly easier to develop applications on Spanner compared to other database systems with weaker guarantees.
 When application developers don't have to worry about race conditions or inconsistencies in their data, they can focus on what they really care about—building and shipping a great application.